Starting a New Business in Missouri

 The self-employment tax rules apply even if you are fully insured under social security or have started receiving benefits.

 For more information see irs.gov/businesses/small-business-and-self-employed-tax-center.

 Corporate estimating tax

-A corporation must file Form 1120, Declaration of Estimated Tax, with the Missouri Deptartment of Revenue (dor.mo.gov/forms) and Form 1120, Federal Estimated Tax, with the IRS (irs.gov/uac/About-Form-1120).
+A corporation must file Form 1120, Declaration of Estimated Tax, with the Missouri Deptartment of Revenue (dor.mo.gov/forms) and Form 1120, Federal Estimated Tax, with the IRS (irs.gov/forms-pubs/about-form-1120).